Munir El Haddadi: Esteghlal

 On 6 September 2025, it was announced that El Haddadi had agreed to join Esteghlal in the Persian Gulf Pro League on a two-year contract.
+On 1 March 2026, he said that, amid the outbreak of the Israeli–United States strikes on Iran, he had left Tehran by road for Turkey.

+Albacete

+On 20 August 2026, Munir returned to Spain and its second division after signing a two-year deal with Albacete Balompié.

 International career

 Spain

 Munir was born and raised in Spain, the son of a Moroccan father, and was eligible to represent either nation internationally.
 It was rumoured Qatar had offered Munir a financial deal to take that country's nationality and represent the nation, which was set to host the 2022 FIFA World Cup.

 On 29 August 2014, Munir was called up for the first time as one of 21 players for Albert Celades' Spain under-21 team to face Hungary and Austria in September.
 However, after an injury to Diego Costa, Vicente del Bosque called Munir up to the senior squad for the first time ahead of a UEFA Euro 2016 qualifier against Macedonia on 8 September.
 He made his debut in that match, replacing Koke for the final 13 minutes of a 5–1 victory at the Estadi Ciutat de València.
 He said after the match he never considered playing for Morocco.